Ecological imagination

 This home page ties together sections of this web site that contribute to a profound understanding of the earth and our relation to one another and all other biological species to which we are related.

-The painting by Georges Seurat of a rainbow in Asniere from 1883 captures the momentary quality of the rainbow and the apparent permanence of the landscape and a riverside's natural and industrial settings.
+The Rainbow, is a painting by Georges Seurat of a river bend in Asnières from 1883 captures the momentary quality of an arched rainbow and the apparent permanence of the landscape and both of a riverside's natural and industrial settings.
+People are in the foreground suggesting the immensity of the background's organic and mechanized features.

 A unity of nature